Muhammad-Hasan5/Financial_Analysis_Project/README.md

 **Key Findings**:
 - There appears to be a general positive correlation between credit_limit and total_spend.
 Users with higher credit limits tend to have higher total spending, although there is considerable variance.
 - While there's a positive trend, the relationship isn't perfectly linear.
 There are instances where users with similar credit limits have vastly different total spending, and vice versa.
 This suggests that credit_limit is one of many factors influencing total_spend, but not the sole determinant.
-Strategic Recommendations:

 **Strategic Recommendation**:
 - **For High Spenders on Moderate Limits**:

     Identify users who consistently spend a high proportion of their current credit limit but do not have the highest limits.
 Offering them a credit limit increase could unlock even higher spending and improve customer satisfaction.

 - **For High Spenders with Low Limits**:

    Explore increasing limits for users with low limits but surprisingly high spending.
 They might be high-potential customers whose spending is currently capped by their limit.